bleakney/free-maps/README.md

 ## ✋Acceptance Criteria

-  ` When I open the app, the Application uses a Node and Express back end and uses both GET and POST routes for retrieving and     adding new data. `
+  ` When I open the app, the Application uses a Node and Express back end and uses GraphQL.
+For retrieving the data using query method and for adding, deleting and updating data using mutations. `
   ` When I open the root folder, the Application has a folder structure that meets the MVC paradigm and uses Handlebars.js as the template engine.`
   ` When I see the backend, the Application is backed by a MySQL database with a Sequelize ORM and protects API keys and sensitive information with environment variables. `
   `When I tries to interact with the app, the Application includes user authentication (express-session and cookies). `